Stefano299/AstarAlgorithm/test/lib/docs/gmock_cook_book.md

 value to move from -- you’ll get a run-time error that `Return(std::move(...))` can only be run once.

-If you need your mock method to do more than just moving a pre-defined value, remember that you can always use a lambda or a callable object, which can do pretty much anything you want:
+If you need your mock method to do more than just needsToMove a pre-defined value, remember that you can always use a lambda or a callable object, which can do pretty much anything you want: